 2: inc x 6 = 12

-Now you can place the eyes between row 12-13.
+Now you can place the eyes between row 12-13, with 8 stitches between them.
 Embroider on a nose and mouth, and sew on the ears now if you want.

 Fill the head with stuffing now.
 Fill some more later if needed.